 “I ...
-I can’t find him,” she managed to say between gasps.
-“I was playing with him ... and ...”
+I can’t find him,” she managed between gasps.
+“We were playing ... and ...”

 “Sassy!”
-I heard him call out from below.
+I heard him call up.

 “Sassa, I want mummy,” he pleaded.
 “I want mummy!”

 I stood up, backed away from the ledge, closed my eyes and began to twirl my fingers.
-Picturing Eno’s ledge and my own position in my mind, I strained until all of my muscles went stiff.
+Picturing both Eno’s ledge and my own position in my mind, I strained until all of my muscles went stiff.

+“Hold on!”
 I got back down on my knees and positioned myself on the ledge directly over him as he began to bawl.
 “Mummy’s on her way, okay?
 She’s coming.”

 He refused to budge, instead continuing to moan, which echoed off the canyon walls.